iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

 ## API

-`cy.expandCollapse(options)`
+`cy.edgeBendEditing(options)`
 To initialize with options.

 `ele.getSegmentPoints()`
-Returns the center coordinates of segment points.
+Returns the coordinates of segment points (Returns undefined is curve style is not segments).

 ## Default Options
 ```js